He has been the voice of Football in the midlands for over thirty-years. Get to know a bit more about our very own Tom Ross..

-Sport dominates Tom’s life outside of work – he is player/manager of the Blues All Stars, a team of ex-Birmingham City players who play charity football matches.
-They have raised in excess of £750,000 pounds for local charities.
+Sport dominates Tom’s life outside of work – he is joint/manager of the Blues All Stars, a team of ex-Birmingham City players who play charity football matches.
+They have raised in excess of £1,000,000 pounds for local charities.
 Tom is also chairman of the Birmingham City Former Players Association.

 One of his career highlights was to be the first ever radio presenter to broadcast from the bench at Wembley during the Leyland Daf Cup Final in 1992 smuggled in by Lou Macari as a physio’ in a tracksuit with his headphones in a bucket!

 Tom also holds the record for being the oldest centre-page spread in Smash Hits!
 When Robbie Williams went missing from pop group Take That, the world’s media were searching for him.
 Tom found him watching Birmingham City and got the exclusive interview with him and, within hours, it was all over the world on every TV station and newspaper in Britain.